MarkBroerkens/markbroerkens.github.io/README.md

 This is the source of my Jekyll based website that is hosted on GitHub at broerkens.de

 ### How to Contribute
-Github automatically updates the websites on each commit.
+Github automatically updates the websites on each commit using a custom workflow.
+Thus there a no restrictions with respect to Jekyll plugins.

+Note: please use lowercase tag names in the posts.
+Otherwise the links to the tag pages will be broken.

 You can locally check if the page gets rendered correctly using:
 ```